 Climate change is increasing the rate of sea level rise, the size of rain events, and the frequency and severity of coastal storms in Connecticut.
 It is essential to understand and prepare for the impacts these changes will have on increasing flood risks.
-The Stonington Coastal Resilience Plan aims to address some of these issues. www.stonington-ct.gov/planning-department/pages/stonington-ct-resiliency-plan.
+The Stonington Coastal Resilience Plan aims to address some of these issues.
+To access the plan, scan the QR code on the final page of the newsletter.